MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidappointmentproposedendwhole-canonical-property.md

 api_type:
 - COM
 ms.assetid: 6749e7b1-7a66-4aca-92b0-9a23a87fc121
-description: "Specifies the proposed value for the **dispidApptEndWhole** property for a counter proposal."
+description: "Specifies the proposed value for the dispidApptEndWhole property for a counter proposal.
+This value must be specified in UTC."
 ---

 # PidLidAppointmentProposedEndWhole Canonical Property